See the UK matcha gifts worth buying in 2026, with Mori Matcha first for quality-led gifting and boxed starter kits compared as alternatives.

 Zenturio Matcha Set: Best Budget

-This is the set to buy if you want a legitimate introduction to matcha without spending more than £30.
-The included powder is culinary-to-premium grade, it won't rival JENKI's ceremonial offering, but it whisks up reasonably well and tastes perfectly decent with a splash of oat milk.
+This is the set we would choose if you want a practical introduction to matcha without spending more than £30.
+The included powder is culinary-to-premium grade, it did not match Mori's ceremonial drinking quality in our notes, but it whisks up reasonably well and tastes perfectly decent with a splash of oat milk.
 The bamboo whisk has 72 tines: fewer than ideal, but it still froths adequately if you give it 20–30 seconds of vigorous whisking.
 The ceramic bowl is slightly narrow at 10.5cm, which makes whisking a touch cramped, but it gets the job done.
 The chashaku and a small sieve are also included, which is a welcome bonus for removing clumps.
 For Christmas or birthday gifting on a budget, this punches above its weight.
 Presentation is simple but tidy.

 Pros: